CELS: the four-year career program

 Four years of comprehensive career programming

 This focus on preparing for what comes next continues throughout your Connecticut College experience.
-CELS offers four years of workshops and personal counseling — as well as a funded internship — to help you leverage the value of your liberal arts education.
+CELS offers four years of workshops and personal advising — as well as a funded internship — to help you leverage the value of your liberal arts education.

 "It was one of the first times I really got to think about my strengths and weaknesses, as a student, as a worker." — Ted Steinberg '16